iammahesh123/Task-Management-System-using-microservices/README.md

 ## Overview

-This repository contains a microservices project configured with an API Gateway.
-The goal of this project is to demonstrate best practices in microservices architecture and API Gateway configuration.
+This project implements a Task Management system using microservices architecture.
+The system consists of three main microservices: UserService, TaskService, and TaskSubmissionService.
+Additionally, Eureka is used for service discovery, and an API Gateway is implemented to manage API requests.

 ## Technologies Used